Travel Readiness

 #1 Top-Downloaded airline app (iOS and Android)

-Reduced user anxiety and decision fatigue during travel volatility
+Reduced user anxiety and decision fatigue during travel

 Opportunity & Approach